 There are no interest charged on HELP debts.
 The HELP debt is, however, indexed each year. it increases annually to maintain its real value, adjusting in line with changes in the cost of living.

-Although the loan does not incur any interest, a 20 per cent loan applies to full fee paying students.
-The loan fee does not count towards your FEE-HELP limit.
+Although the loan does not incur any interest, a 20 per cent loan fee applies to all full fee paying students.
 A VET Student Loan gives rise to a HELP debt that continues to be a debt due to the Commonwealth until it is repaid.

 Applying for VET Student Loans: